Tuck1297/AspireWithNextJS/README.md

-# Project Name
+# AspireWithNextJS

-## Intro
+## About the project

 The project is a simple database connection user application for PostgreSQL databases.
-It allows users to connect their PostgreSQL database in the cloud for easy and quick access without the need to download any software one's computer.
+It allows users to connect their PostgreSQL database in the cloud for easy and quick access without the need to download any software to one's computer.
 This is an initial concept project built in participation of the 2023 Microsoft .NET Hackathon and therefore will have some features left out for brevity reasons such as encrypting personal data before storing it in the database.
+The primary technologies used include Aspire .NET 8 for the api and backend development and React with NextJS for frontend development.

 ## Project Setup Steps